ABS - See Annual Benefits Statement.

 Pre-1987 Funds - The amount of contributions and investment return accumulated as of December 31, 1986.
 In the Tax Reform Act of 1986, the IRS made a distinction between "post-1986" and "pre-1987" funds.
 For QPP funds, pre-1987 contributions are considered tax-free.
 For TDA funds, distribution of funds must begin by the year in which members reach age 75.

-Prior Service - Any nontransferable creditable service that a member rendered with a New York City or New York State public employer before joining TRS.
+Prior Service - Any nontransferable creditable service that a member performed with a New York City or New York State public employer before joining TRS.

 QAS - See Quarterly Account Statement.